Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Not sure you want to be the guinea pig of our first year?
 Or you came in too late and all the horses are booked?
 You can come and crew for us!
 Get the flavor of the Marcha without all the suffering!
 Although you will be helping riders with preparing their horses, we will have local crew members on site to help you and teach you how to do things “like a gaucho.”

-- Transfer from Porto Alegre to Jaguarão and back
+- Transfer from Porto Alegre to Jaguarão (or other Marcha city) and back

-- Meals (some of it is provided by the Marcha commission) and drinks, except alcoholic.
+- Food (some of it is provided by the Marcha commission) and drinks, except alcoholic.

-- Horse: The costs include the training, shoeing, vetting, and transportation of your horse to and from the competition.
+- Horse: Feel free to choose your preference in advance.
+The costs include the training, shoeing, vetting, and transportation of your horse to and from the competition.
 It also includes the cost of your groom and jockey who is in charge of getting your horse fit for the competition.